French tricolor flag Symbolism

 The French tricolor (blue, white, and red) is the most recognizable emblem of the French nation, rooted in Revolutionary ideals of citizenship and the public sphere.
 In art, it signals civic unity and collective identity, marking spaces and moments as belonging to the body politic.
 Its appearance often anchors scenes of modern life within a shared national frame.

-French tricolor flag in Pont Neuf Paris
+French tricolor flag in The Terrace at Sainte-Adresse

 In Pont Neuf Paris (1872), Pierre-Auguste Renoir incorporates a fluttering tricolor into a bustling urban panorama to link everyday movement to civic identity.
 Viewed from a high vantage, the flag punctuates the bridge’s flow of pedestrians and carriages and the rippling Seine, transforming a familiar city view into an image of public belonging and communal grace.